acoli-repo/AURIS/guidelines/v.0.1-2023-05-22/Readme.md

 - the automated annotation of referring expressions,
 - the manual annotation of coreference,
 - the manual annotation of information status ("givenness"), and
-- the manual annotation of familiarity topics ("backward-looking centers"),#
+- the manual annotation of familiarity topics ("backward-looking centers").

 The extension to other aspects of information structure is foreseen, but has not been implemented so far.